New Jersey Truck Accident Attorneys

 Proudly serving all of New Jersey

 Collisions Involving Big Rigs, Large Trucks, 18-Wheelers, Tractor Trailers & More

-Tractor trailers, also known as big rigs, 18 wheelers, and semi trucks, are constant presences on the Garden State’s highways.
-While they are vital to our state’s economy, they are also a great danger to drivers of smaller vehicles due to their larger size and weight.
-If you have been injured or lost a loved one in an accident involving a tractor trailer, you may be able to pursue compensation for you and your family’s losses and damages.
-But winning a legal claim against a trucking company is no easy task, because you will be going up against their insurer’s armies of lawyers.
+If you have been injured or lost a loved one in an accident involving a tractor-trailer, you may be able to pursue compensation for your family’s losses and damages.
+But winning a legal claim against a trucking company is no easy task, because you will be going up against their insurer’s army of lawyers.

 Truck Accident Verdicts and Settlements

 Click here for more verdicts and settlements.

 Inattentive or sometimes blatantly impaired truck drivers are out there on the road with us, and they can cause wrecks.
 Otherwise good drivers are sometimes involved in dangerous accidents because trucking companies pressure them into making the fastest delivery possible, which leads to drivers taking shortcuts.
 Trucking companies pressure drivers to ignore maintenance issues that they should log before a trip, or falsify sleep logs to meet their demands.

 Large trucks are intimidating to many drivers on the road and for good reason.
 In an accident, a sedan, station wagon, or SUV is no match against the sheer size and weight of a tractor-trailer, box truck, or cement mixer.
 If a large truck collides with a passenger car, or topples over onto one, the damage is bound to be extensive, and the chance of serious injuries or fatalities is very high.